Raja09/animal/README.md

 Ans:- Complie and run the following **TestE1.java** file to get the fly, walk, sing and swim animal count.

-Note:- Run the test cases from test package (Positive and negative test cases are implemented)
+Note:- Run test cases from test package (Positive and negative test cases are implemented)